ska-telescope/developer.skatelescope.org/src/index.rst

-.. developer.skatelescope.org documentation master file, created by sphinx-quickstart on Wed Dec 13 11:59:38 2017.
+.. developer.skao.int documentation master file, created by sphinx-quickstart on Wed Dec 13 11:59:38 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.